snigdhab7/snigdhab7/README.md

   <b>This is Snigdha Bose.</b></p>

-- I'm working as a Senior Full-Stack Developer 👩‍💻 at the Bank of New York Mellon.
+- I'm working as a Senior Full-Stack Developer 👩‍💻.

 - A computer science engineer 🎓 having experience working in the financial services industry 💸 as a developer, a home automation startup as an android developer and  contributed to Kindle 📕 as an ACMS intern.